-Axel Herrmann joined us in March 2006 as commercial manager of Kubaronik, our German subsidiary and was appointed as general manager, Eltek Europe in August 2009.
+Axel Herrmann joined us in March 2006 as commercial manager of Kubatronik, our German subsidiary and was appointed as general manager, Eltek Europe in August 2009.
 From July 2003 until February 2006, Mr. Herrmann served as commercial manager for Heinrich Heiland GmbH, a supplier for the automotive industry.
-From October 2000 until June 2003, Mr. Herrmann worked as commercial manager for Helukabel GmbH, a company that produces and sells cables and wires.
-From July1989 until September 2000, Mr. Herrmann worked at Pfisterer, a producer of electrical devices for power plants, initially as a department head in bookkeeping, advanced to commercial manager and his last position was managing director.
+From October 2000 until June 2003, Mr. Herrmann worked as commercial manager for Heinrich Heiland GmbH, a supplier for the automotive industry.
+From October 2000, Mr. Herrmann worked as Commercial manager for Heinrich Heiland GmbH, a supplier for the automotive industry.
+From October 2000, Mr. Herrmann worked at Pfisterer, a producer of electrical devices for power plants, initially as a department head in bookkeeping, advanced to commercial manager and his last position was managing director.
 Mr. Herrmann holds a B.A. degree in economics from Hohenheim University in Stuttgart, Germany.